 Correct sensitivity mismatches to enforce your security settings

-We’ve also made it easy for you to spot potential security flaws in your environment by flagging sensitivity mismatches—i.e., security settings that don’t match the corresponding sensitivity label that’s been applied to a team.
+We’ve also made it easy for you to spot potential security flaws in your environment by flagging sensitivity mismatches—i.e., security settings that don’t match the corresponding group sensitivity label that’s been applied to a team.
 This gives you the chance to manually correct the situation and avoid having your data fall into the wrong hands.

 See potential security flaws so you can manually correct them.